 Oooo, this is a complex one.
 The concept is simple: I want every single contact I have to be stored centrally and available to all my e-mail clients through LDAP.

 However, the current status of affairs is laughable.
-I've already ranted about the of moving vCard information to LDAP in a straightforward fashion, and so far I've come up with exactly zero ways of easily building an LDAP-based address book from vCard files.
+I've already ranted about the apparent impossibility of moving vCard information to LDAP in a straightforward fashion, and so far I've come up with exactly zero ways of easily building an LDAP-based address book from vCard files.

 (And by easily I mean drag-and-drop, not some half-baked command-line from hell.)